Create a custom aggregation policy in ITSI

 - Split events into multiple episodes by one or more fields, such as

-- Stop grouping when certain criteria are met, such as when a certain number of events is reached, the episode has existed for a certain amount of time, or when a certain event occurs, such as
+- Stop grouping when certain criteria are met.
+For example, when a certain number of events is reached, the episode has existed for a certain amount of time, or a certain event occurs, such as

-- Take automatic actions on an episode when certain trigger conditions are met.
-Note that not all actions may be available if role-based permissions are set.
+All actions might not be available if role-based permissions are set.
 For information about episode actions, see Take action on an episode in ITSI.

 Create an aggregation policy